elastest/elastest-data-manager/README.md

     # Make scripts executable
     chmod +x bin/*

+**Extra steps for OSX:**

+You have to follow the instructions at [https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode) to increase vm.max_map_count to 262144.

+Also you have to make sure that Docker has enough memory available to it.
+In Docker for Mac, you can increase memory by going to Preferences -> Advanced and move the Memory slider up.

 ## Start this component using docker-compose
 Note: your terminal need to be in the main project folder where the docker-compose.yml is located.